Marc MacMillan

 Marc MacMillan is an American baseball coach and former utility player.
 He played college baseball at Ole Miss for coach Don Kessinger from 1993 to 1996.
 He then served as the head coach of the Crichton Comets in 2009.

 Coaching career

 MacMillian began his coaching career as the head baseball coach at Memphis University School.
 On September 16, 2008, MacMillan was hired as the head baseball coach at Crichton College.
 On January 23, 2014, MacMillan was named Director of Operations at Ole Miss.
 On January 6, 2016, MacMillan was promoted to volunteer assistant with the Ole Miss.

 On May 15, 2020, MacMillan was named the head baseball coach of the Charleston Southern Buccaneers.

+On June 3, 2024, CSU announced that MacMillan would not return after 4 seasons.